0-lucas/digital-garden/content/Data-Centric AI/Data-Centric Evaluation.md

-To improve models by improving its data, one should correctly **evaluate the mode**l to determine if it needs #DCAI  approaches and how well they do, and to investigate the model's shortcomings.
+To improve models by improving its data, one should correctly **evaluate the mode**l to determine if it needs [[Data-Centric AI]] approaches and how well they do, and to investigate the model's shortcomings.

 > *Take into consideration that this note will use a multi-class classification model.*
 ___